henchhing-limbu/MIPS-Programming-Assignment-2/README.md

 #                                                 MIPS-Programming-Assignment-2 #
 This MIPS program gets input from the user.
 The input, which is a string, is then divided into sub-strings.
 Partitioning is done when comma is found in the input.
 Then, the substring is converted into unsiged decimal value if it is a hexadecimal string.
-Otherwise, it iwll show an error message.
+Otherwise, it will show an error message.
 Output is show is shown in the same way input was given.
 # Characteristics #
 * The program can read up to 1000 characters from user input.
 * Spaces or tabs at the beginning or end or around commas are ignored.